Cross-Layer Semantic Flow Reconstruction for Attack Detection in Agentic Systems: Introduction

+To address this challenge, we propose \SysName, a unified framework for reconstructing cross-layer semantic flows in agentic execution environments.
+First, \SysName correlates application-level agent interactions with kernel-level process, file, and network events and abstracts them into a unified semantic graph.
+Second, it reconstructs fragmented operations into causally connected behavioral trajectories spanning execution layers and time, while preserving inter-agent dependencies when multiple agents participate.
+Finally, a dedicated Supervisor LLM analyzes the reconstructed trajectories for data flow violations, control flow deviations, and intent inconsistencies.

-To evaluate the effectiveness of \SysName, we empirically reproduce the OWASP Top 10 attack techniques targeting various stages of the MAS lifecycle.
-By integrating these techniques into diverse operational scenarios, we synthesize and execute a series of compound attacks.
-Experimental results demonstrate that \SysName effectively abstracts sensitive fields, reconstructs suspicious behavioral trajectories, and successfully detects over ten distinct combinations of attack vectors.
-Quantitatively, the framework exhibits robust performance, attaining an F1-score of 76.8\% for sensitive information extraction, along with F1-scores of 85.3\% and 66.7\% for node-level and path-level end-to-end attack detection, respectively.
+To evaluate \SysName, we construct diverse multi-agent scenarios as representative instantiations of agentic execution environments and reproduce attack techniques spanning the OWASP Top 10 for Agentic Applications.
+The experiments cover compound attacks across input, interaction, and execution stages.
+Results demonstrate that \SysName effectively extracts sensitive entities, reconstructs suspicious behavioral trajectories, and detects more than ten combinations of attack vectors.
+Quantitatively, the framework exhibits robust performance, attaining an F1-score of 62.2\% for sensitive information extraction, along with F1-scores of 85.3\% and 66.7\% for node-level and path-level end-to-end attack detection, respectively.

-All in all, our contributions can be concluded as follows: \begin{list}{\labelitemi}{\leftmargin=0.9em} \item \textbf{Methodology Proposal.} We propose an innovative methodology that accurately identifies violations in data and control flows by abstracting sensitive entities from unstructured logs and reconstructing discrete communications into continuous behavioral trajectories. \item \textbf{Semantic Flows Framework.} We introduce the \SysName framework to transition the defense paradigm toward execution-aware analysis by analyzing cross-agent semantic flows. \item \textbf{Empirical Evaluation.} We reproduced the OWASP Top 10 vulnerabilities and complex attack scenarios for testing.
-The results demonstrate that \SysName accurately extracts sensitive fields, reconstructs suspicious trajectories, and successfully detects over ten types of combined attacks. \end{list}
+All in all, our contributions can be concluded as follows: \begin{list}{\labelitemi}{\leftmargin=0.9em} \item We propose \SysName, an execution-aware framework that correlates application-level agent semantics with kernel-level process, file, and network events to construct a unified semantic graph of the agentic execution environment. \item We design a semantic-flow reconstruction and analysis pipeline that connects fragmented events into cross-layer behavioral trajectories for detecting data flow, control flow, and intent violations, while retaining cross-agent dependencies when multiple agents are involved. \item We evaluate \SysName on published AgentDojo traces with application-layer evidence and on ten multi-agent scenarios with cross-layer telemetry covering the OWASP Top 10 for Agentic Applications.
+The results demonstrate its applicability across application-only and cross-layer settings and its effectiveness against diverse compound attacks. \end{list}